matopher/blog/source/_posts/3-circle-network.md

 title: Why Every Fast-Growing Professional Needs a 3-Circle Network
 date: 2018-03-07
 cover_image: /assets/img/posts/3-circle-network/feature.png
 description: Does the idea of "networking" make you uneasy?
 Good news.
 It doesn't have to!
 categories: [marketing]
-featured: true
 ---

 Does the idea of "networking" make you uneasy?
 Good news: It doesn't have to!

 There's a more authentic way to grow your career faster and give back to the community.
 I call it building a 3-Circle Network and it's helped me land my dream job at a software startup and "randomly" get a YouTube video with 18,000+ views.

 There's no shortcut.
 It's all fueled by personal growth, intentional outreach, documenting key learnings, and giving back unselfishly.